-Figure 4.33 Simply supported beam (a), Overhang beam (b), Fixed-Free or cantilever beam, (d) Fixed-Fixed or double cantilever beam
+Figure 4.33 (a) Simply supported beam, (b) overhang beam, (c) fixed-free or cantilever beam, and (d) fixed-fixed or double cantilever beam.

-It should be noticed that internal loadings develop stresses within the cross-sections of a beam in equilibrium; upon the levels of stresses reached with respect to the strength of the beam’s material, the beam might be able to support the applied external loading, the beam is said to be safe or unable to support and then one talks about failure of the beam.
+Note that internal loadings produce stresses within the cross sections of a beam in equilibrium.
+Depending on the stress with respect to the strength of the beam’s material, the beam may or may not support the externally applied load.
+A beam that can support the load is said to be “safe,” whereas one that cannot support the load leads to failure of the beam.

-The coming lines will deal with all aspects of internal loading developed within a rectilinear beam: free body diagram, types, sign convention, calculation equations, variation and relationships.
+We next discuss all aspects of internal loading developed within a rectilinear beam: FBDs, types, sign conventions, calculation of equations, variations, and relationships.

-Internal Forces and Moments
+Internal forces and moments

-Free Body Diagram
+Free body diagram

-It is worth to begin with the most general case of loaded beam, which is the three-dimensional case (3D) or spatial case and then the analysis will be reduced to the two-dimensional case (2D) or planar case.
+We begin with the most general case of a loaded beam, which is the 3D case or spatial case.
+Next, we analyze the 2D or planar case.

-Consider a simply supported beam in equilibrium located in a 3D Cartesian direct reference (Oxyz) such that the origin O is coincident with the center of gravity of the cross-section at the left end of the beam, x is oriented to the right along the length of the beam, known as the longitudinal axis while y and z, the transverse axes, are coplanar to the cross section of the left end; y belongs to the plane of the screen while z is outward.
-This is illustrated in figure 4.34.
+Consider a simply supported beam in equilibrium located in a 3D Cartesian direct reference (Oxyz) such that the origin O is coincident with the center of gravity of the cross section at the left end of the beam.
+The x axis is oriented to the right along the length of the beam and is called the longitudinal axis.
+The y and z axes are the transverse axes and are coplanar to the cross section of the left end of the beam.
+The y axis lies in the plane of the screen and the z axis points outward.
+This is illustrated in Figure 4.34.